SurajPratap10/Apple_Collector-AR-Game/README.md

 Game Description:
 <br>
 <br>
-This game is made for the purpose of participating in the open innovation hackathon powered by META X Reskill.
-In this game there is a countdown timer of 15 sec and in that period of time random apples (here promoting APPLE brand by taking it's logo) fall and the person has to collect those apples in the basket provided below and for each appleht caught the player gets 1 point.
+This game was made as a participation project for the open innovation hackathon powered by META X Reskill.
+In this game there is a countdown timer of 15 sec and in that period of time random apples (here promoting APPLE brand by taking it's logo) fall and the person has to collect those apples in the basket provided below and for each apple caught the player gets 1 point.